Bike Auckland: Meetings and events

 The group conducts regular meetings with Auckland Transport to discuss cycling infrastructure, and supports a number of affiliated events and groups, such as with Frocks on Bikes, Campaign for Better Transport and other sustainability initiatives.
-It also organises pro-cycling rallies such as the 'Bikes for Life' event and cycling culture events such as the 'Cycle Style Gala'.
+It also organises pro-cycling rallies such as the 'Bikes for Life' event and cycling culture events such as Biketober.

 In 2011, Cycle Action Auckland helped organise, together with Auckland Transport and NZ Transport Agency, the TelstraClear Challenge cycle race and community cycling festival, including rides over the Auckland Harbour Bridge and on the Northern Busway.
 The event took place 11 December.

+On the 2024 edition of World Day of Remembrance for Road Traffic Victims, 17 November 2024, Bike Auckland created the Ghost Bike Art Installation in a central Auckland square.
+59 ghost bikes represented lives lost on New Zealand roads in the previous five years.

 Cycle mapping

 Together with ARTA, Cycle Action produced a comprehensive set of cycling maps for the Auckland Region in the late 2000s.
 They also cooperated with the Fullers ferry company to produce a similar map for Waiheke Island.

 Awards

 The group won a Cycle Friendly Award in 2004 for its commuter challenge held earlier that year.